urospenezic/my-obsidian-notes-md/DOTNET BACKEND.md

 - **Financial Protocols**: FIX Protocol for trading
   - [QuickFIX/n](https://github.com/connamara/quickfixn)

-## 12. Recommended Books
+## 13. Recommended Books and Courses

-- "High-Performance .NET Code" by Ben Watson
+- "Pro .NET Benchmarking" by Andrey Akinshin
-- "Building Microservices" by Sam Newman
+- "Concurrency in C# Cookbook" by Stephen Cleary
-- "C# in Depth" by Jon Skeet
+- "System Design Interview" by Alex Xu (helpful for understanding large-scale systems)

-Focus on performance optimization techniques, understanding memory management, and mastering asynchronous programming—these will be crucial for building high-performance financial systems.
+Focus particularly on asynchronous programming patterns, memory optimization, and understanding the performance characteristics of the .NET runtime—these will be crucial skills for building high-frequency trading systems and real-time financial analytics.